-Vendors must supply their own brooms and dust pans and must always keep their designated stall clean and must make sure that their stall is clean before they leave.
+Vendors must supply their own brooms and dustpans and must always keep their designated stall clean and must make sure their stall is clean before they leave.

-In the winter market, vendors must mop any spills and make sure the floor is safe to walk on.
+Vendors must clean all spills and make sure the floor or ground is safe to walk on.

-Vendors are responsible to carry out any refuse that they have brought in or that is collected at their site.
+Vendors are responsible to carry out refuse they brought in or collected at their site.

-All vendors must follow guidelines as stated under the section “Canopy Safety.”
+All vendors must follow guidelines as stated under the section XX -“Canopy Safety.”

 In case of inclement weather or any other potentially dangerous situation, the Manager may close the market at any time, at the sole discretion of the Manager.
 A vendor who fails to close and vacate the premises does so at his or her own risk.
 A vendor whose structure or display is deemed unsafe by the sole discretion of the Manager may be instructed to close for a day or part of a day or may be barred from further participation in the market without refund.

-No generators, open fires, smoking, or alcohol or illegal drug use is allowed.
+No amplified sound systems, generators, open fires, smoking, or alcohol or illegal drug use is allowed.

-No pets are allowed, except for service dogs on duty.
+No pets are allowed, except for service animals on duty.

 Condition of sales area, products, or vendor behavior that detracts from the market’s appearance, overall quality, or reputation.